Sudoku Dragon

 Hidden Twin exclusion Sudoku rule

 The twin exclusion rules are useful for more challenging Sudoku puzzles.
 It is the strategy to use when simpler strategies have been tried and you are still stuck.
 In essence it is all about spotting matching patterns of possibilities in a group (row, column or region).
-Spotting these groups takes time and it is difficult to keep track of these in your head, so this is where you need pencil and paper (or the Sudoku Dragon puzzle solver).
+Spotting these groups takes time and it is difficult to keep track of these in your head, so this is where you need pencil and paper.
 The rule applies equally well to groups of three, four or more squares but pairs are more commonly find.

 If you have two or more unallocated squares in a region and there are two numbers that can only go in the same two squares and no others in that group then you have a twin.
 This does not directly help to allocate squares as the number could go in either of them.
 However, if the two squares have another possible number then this number can be safely eliminated as an option.
 It is excluded because of the presence of the hidden twin in the group.
 Studying an example is the best way to understand this rule.